Clubmates Travel

 Cultivating Skills and Joy: The Role of Farms in Disability Care

 There’s a special kind of magic that one finds on a farm—a sense of connection to the earth, to life’s simple cycles of growth and renewal.
 For people with disabilities, a farm is not just a place to live; it’s a fertile ground for nurturing independence, learning new skills, and finding peace in the rhythm of daily tasks.
+These experiences are central to many disabled people that promote healing and self-development.

 Social and Community Participation